2024–25 Thai League 3 National Championship

-The National Championship was the next stage from the regional stage of 2024–25 Thai League 3.
-The winners and runners-ups of each region would qualify for this round to find 3 clubs promoting to 2025–26 Thai League 2.
+The 2024–25 Thai League 3 National Championship is the concluding phase of the 2024–25 Thai League 3.
+It determines the national champion of Thailand's third-tier professional football league and the three clubs that will earn promotion to Thai League 2 for the 2025–26 season.
+This stage features 12 clubs, consisting of the champions and runners-up from the six regional groups.
+These clubs compete in a two-phase format: a group stage followed by a knockout stage.
+The competition begins on 19 April 2025 and concludes with the final's second leg on 22 June 2025.

 Format

 The 12 best clubs from the Regional Stage are divided into three groups.
 Each group plays in a round-robin, home-and-away format.
 The top club from each group advances to the semi-finals, along with the best second-placed club from all groups.

 The knockout stage, held over two legs, uses aggregate scoring, with the away goals rule applied in case of a tie.
 If still level, extra time and penalties will decide the winner.
 Semifinal winners reach the final and secure promotion to Thai League 2, while the semifinal losers compete for promotion play-off, with the winner finish as third places and also earning promotion.
 This format ensures strong competition and offers promotion opportunities to the top clubs.